Douglas

 t-shirt and a pair of shoes.

-Superhydrophobic surfaces works by increasing the contact angle
+Superhydrophobic surfaces works by increasing the contact

-changes whether each individual droplet remains a ball
+essentially this changes whether each individual droplet

 Hydrophilic surfaces (surfaces that soak up water) have a

 contact angle of less than 90 degrees.
-Hydrophobic surfaces have
+Hydrophobic surfaces

-a contact angle of above 90 degrees, but superhydrophobic
+have a contact angle of above 90 degrees, but superhydrophobic

 surfaces have a contact angel of above 150 degrees.